poc-cookies/github-graphql-js-client/README.md

 ## Commands

-Invoke the Function on your machine:
+Invoke the Function on your local machine:

     GITHUB_TOKEN={your_github_token} serverless invoke local -f hello -l

+Invoke the Function on you local machine with params:

+    GITHUB_TOKEN={your_github_token} serverless invoke local -f hello -l --data '{"issueTitle": "title1", "issueBody": "body1"}'

 Deploy the service (requires AWS credentials):